 9. Bring the Right Power Adapter

-I’m not an expert on Hualien but I do hope that you find this post useful.
-I’m only sharing some of the things that I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+I’m definitely not an expert on Hualien but I do hope that you find this post useful.
+I’m only sharing some of the things I learned from our trip.
+If you have any questions or suggestions, then please feel free to let us know in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 Thanks for stopping by and have an awesome time exploring Taroko National Park!

 These are some of the things we brought with us to Hualien.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+For a full list of our travel gear, check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)

 JB and Renée are the Traveleaters behind Will Fly for Food, a travel blog for the gastronomically inclined.
 They enjoy experiencing food from different cultures so they’ve made it their mission to try every country’s national dish.
 Read more about them and their National Dish Quest here.